ESA-APEx/apex_documentation/propagation/upscaling.md

 title: Algorithm Upscaling
 ---

-The APEx Algorithm Upscaling approach implies designing a solution for services having a scaling factor that may differ from one algorithm to the other (spatial, temporal, track-based, etc…).
+The APEx Algorithm Upscaling approach involves designing a solution for services with varying scaling factors, such as spatial, temporal, or track-based.
+This concept elevates the execution of services hosted in the [APEx Algorithm Catalogue](./onboarding.md#apex-algorithm-catalogue) by providing tools to upscale service calls that process limited data to optimise processing for large data sets.
+These tools automatically create and manage multiple service calls to enhance performance and reduce costs.

 As a start, APEx will aim at facilitating the execution of an openEO UDP or OGC application package-based algorithm over larger geographic areas.
 To support these operations, APEx requires that the algorithm is already optimised for cost-effective